 Of course, there will always be adjustments to the rules, but those should be the exceptions rather than the norm.
 Understanding the “rules” allows the entire team to work with the scheduler to create that ideal day.

-To learn more read my new eBook 5 Ways to Increase Your Practice Productivity or watch my recent webinar The Secrets of a Productive Practice.
+To learn more read my new eBook 5 Ways to Increase Your Practice Productivity.

 Denise S. Ciardello is a professional speaker, published author, and co-founder of Global Team Solutions, a practice management-consulting firm.
 She has been a Certified Trainer since 2005, and is a past Trainer of the Year award winner.
 She currently serves as president of the Academy of Dental Management Consultants (ADMC).Author: